Tom Bosschaert

-System maps also deliver significant advantages for working in group decision making processes, stakeholder involvement and higher management decisionmaking.
+System maps, when developed in co-creation, can also deliver significant advantages for working group decision making processes, stakeholder involvement and higher management decision making.

 Except uses a wide variety of methods and tools to develop the right system map for the task at hand.
 Some examples: